jdiejim/pokedex-blog/README.md

 Our main app layout will contain 2 components: the Pokemon view, and the Detail view.

 On the pokemon view, the user can navigate through a list of the first generation pokemon.
-If the user clicks a pokemon, the detail view will display the selected pokemon's details including: name, id, type, sprite, and ability.
+If the user clicks a pokemon, the detail view will display the selected pokemon's details including: name, id, type, and sprite.

 ![main](./screenshots/main.png)